JustinBucket/Bucket.CLI/README.md

         // generate the execution context, passing the root component
         // this will search through the components for the target one to be executed
-        // if our root was setup to ignore itself in the command the args would be:
+        // as our root component was configured to ignore itself in the command the args would be:
         // photo photofile
-        var context = new Context(root, args);

-        // execute the command
-        // context.Execute();
+        // HandleCommand will parse the command, determine which component to execute
+        // call that component's ValidateArguments method, and call that component's Execute method root.HandleCommand(args)
     }

 }